Unity-Technologies/arfoundation-samples/README.md

 At first, this scene may appear to be doing nothing.
 However, it is rendering a depth texture on top of the scene based on the real world geometry.
 This allows for the real world to occlude virtual content.
 The scene has a script on it that fires a red ball into the scene when you tap.
 You will see the occlusion working by firing the red balls into a space which you can then move the iPad camera behind some other real world object to see that the virtual red balls are occluded by the real world object.

+## Interaction

+This sample scene demonstrates the functionality of the `XR Interaction Toolkit` package.
+In the scene, you are able to place a cube on a plane which you can translate, rotate and scale with gestures.